 Sidesaddle can add e-assist to your current bike or find you the perfect factory-equipped e-bike.
-We work with the industry’s top brands including Bosch, Shimano, and Bafang, as well as innovators like Vancouver’s own Grin Technologies.
+We work with the industry’s top brands including Bosch and Shimano, as well as innovators like Vancouver’s own Grin Technologies.
 All of our brands offer excellent quality and value.
 Come in for a test ride and let us show you what’s possible!

 What exactly is an e-bike?